MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-configure-proxy.md

 ## Custom configuration

-## Set in Python code per-client or per-method configuration
+## Set in Python code per-client or per-method

 For custom configuration, you can specify a proxy for a specific client object or operation method.
 Specify a proxy server with an argument named `proxies`.